chiefonboarding/Documentation/docs/index.md

 Let's start at the beginning.
 Your new hire just said: "Yeah!
 I want to work for you" and you both signed the contracts.
 Up next, you need to make sure that your new hire knows things like the dress code, when they should start and what to expect from their first few days.
 That's often called pre-boarding.

 With our pre-boarding module, you can create several pages with information, pictures, files, lists and so on with everything that your new hire needs to know.
 You can even add custom forms that will allow you to get some information from your new hire before they start.
-How about asking them for their favorite snack and adding that to their goodie pack to surpise them?
+How about asking them for their favorite snack and adding that to their goodie pack to surprise them?

 Oh... but someone needs to make that goodie pack, right?
 That's why we created our "tasks" module.
 In the timeline you can add tasks that will be created for your colleagues.
 Those are automatically created and colleagues will be notified of them.
 Colleagues are able to leave comments and check them off.
 They can even collaborate with others on a shared task.